radsadke/Eleana-s-DND-Vault/src/site/notes/WORLD/hidden/🗒️ Session Notes/📖 Session 3 – {{Wickermoore Village}}.md

 Eleana does an insight check because she feels as if though the whole town is mad at them for disrupting their ritual.
 She feels stares from the denizens, some are shooting daggers at them.
 Osiera wonders if they are in danger.
 Beau reassures them that they are not in immediate danger but something is definitely off.
 The party relaxes.
 Osiera makes tea from the twigs in her hair while Grimm tries to drink the bar dry.
 Zora heals Grimm who insists that she drink with him even though she is a lightweight. (spoiler alert she gets wasted)

 Beau decides to people watch from the porch as the hour grows late and he notices two guards, a Constable and her Deputy, patrolling around.
 Anytime he makes eye contact with the townsfolk they look away, sometimes even slamming their doors or windows shut.
-He also notices that everyone in town seems to have the same heir of depression about them.
+He also notices that everyone in town seems to have the same air of depression about them.